 (***update***: Scot McKnight made a very good criticism of what follows below, and I want to address it here.
 You will frequently see me talk about Jewish "canons".
 I simply use the term to describe sets of books read in an authoritative way.
 Certainly using the term and applying its modern connotations to second Temple Judaism is anachronistic.
 As you will see in the notes, I have cited VanderKam on this [cf. n.
 42]).

 At the heart of Christianity is the Word of God.
 The Fourth Gospel, of course, reveals Christ as the Word (John 1:1, 14).
-Thus, in Christian tradition, the Word of God Incarnate is made to us through the Word of God Inspired, that is, Scripture.
+Thus, in Christian tradition, the Word of God Incarnate is made known to us through the Word of God Inspired, that is, Scripture.
 All of this is to say that Christology and Scripture are closely interrelated.

 In fact, in Christian theology there has long been a recognition that there is an analogy between (1) the Christian understanding of Jesus as the God-Man and (2) belief in Scripture as the inspired Word of God.
 As the divine and eternal was united with the human and historical in the person of Christ required so too Scripture involves both divine and human / historical elements.
 Moreover, just as the Christology underwent a development of doctrine, so too the church's understanding of Scripture involved a historical process.